tmtsoftware/csw/docs/src/main/technical/aas/aas.md

 Authentication and Authorization Service provides suit of libraries which help to enforce authentication and authorization for web applications and cli applications in TMT ecosystem.

 It provides following libraries (aka adapters).
-For information on _using_ these adapters, refer following sections:
+For information on _using_ these adapters, refer to following sections:

 - @ref:[Akka HTTP Adapter - csw-aas-http](../../services/aas/csw-aas-http.md) - This is adapter which enables security for akka http server applications
 - @ref:[Installed Auth Adapter - csw-aas-installed](../../services/aas/csw-aas-installed.md) - This is adapter which enables security for cli applications